KaiPereira/scara-printer/README.md

 - Double scara arm giving X and Y movement
 - 2 wheel drivetrain which gives movement on the Z, and allows it to print in an infinitely large area
 - 3D pen for the extruder/hotend giving an economical and cool way to print
-- Support for the ESP32 and Nema 17 motors
+- Support for the Manta M8P V1.1 and Nema 17 motors

 ## Cad Design